-The assessment method for each module has been selected to test a variety of key skills, competences and outcomes as required by QAA.
+The assessment method for each module has been selected to test a variety of key skills, competencies and outcomes as required by QAA.
 As such, assessment method cannot be changed.
-Reasonable adjustment may be made on application subject to ALS approval AND only where such adjustment still allows for the required skills, key competences and outcomes to be assessed at an equivalent level
+Reasonable adjustment may be made on application subject to ALS approval AND only where such adjustment still allows for the required skills, key competencies and outcomes to be assessed at an equivalent level.

 |004||Explain how balances are struck outside intellectual property law through the interaction with other legal principles, and, the role of EU and international regulation||KCPT|

 |005||Assess and evaluate current proposed and recently implemented intellectual property legal reforms||KCP|